betterify-in/andromeda-hugo/content/_index.md

 features:
   enable: true
   subtitle: "Financial Wellness"
-  title: "Better Financial and Wealth Management"
+  title: "Better Financial and <mark>Wealth Management</mark>"
-  description: "Financial Wellness gives us economic freedom.
+  description: "<mark>Financial Wellness</mark> gives us economic freedom.
 It helps us to manage our economic life. <br>It helps us in planning and managing our current and future financial needs and obligations."
   features_blocks:
   - icon: "las la-user"
     title: "Wealth Management"
-    content: "As wealth management experts or **wealth** management advisors we provide services to a wide array of clients ranging from affluent to high-net-worth and ultra-high-net-worth individuals and families."
+    content: "As wealth management experts or <mark>Wealth Management</mark> advisors we provide services to a wide array of clients ranging from affluent to high-net-worth and ultra-high-net-worth individuals and families."
   - icon: "las la-user-circle"
     title: "Financial Management"
-    content: "As **Financial** Managers we are skilled in the field of risk management, budget planning, strategic planning and financial data analysis."
+    content: "As <mark>Financial Managers</mark> we are skilled in the field of risk management, budget planning, strategic planning and financial data analysis."
   - icon: "las la-user-friends"
     title: "Accounting Management"
-    content: "We’re here to offer the best support, to help you troubleshoot any of you business, **accounting** and taxation issues.
+    content: "We’re here to offer the best support, to help you troubleshoot any of you Business, <mark>Accounting</mark> and Taxation issues.
 You can trust us to solve your Accounting Problems into Opportunities."
   - icon: "las la-user-plus"
     title: "Investment Management"
-    content: "As investment management experts or **investment** management advisors we provide services to a wide array of clients ranging from affluent to high-net-worth and ultra-high-net-worth individuals and families."
+    content: "As investment management experts or <mark>Investment Management</mark> advisors we provide services to a wide array of clients ranging from affluent to high-net-worth and ultra-high-net-worth individuals and families."
   - icon: "las la-users"
     title: "Taxation Management"
-    content: "We’re here to offer the best support, to help you troubleshoot any of you business, accounting and **taxation** issues.
+    content: "We’re here to offer the best support, to help you troubleshoot any of you Business, Accounting and <mark>Taxation</mark> issues.
 You can trust us to solve your Accounting Problems into Opportunities."

 # intro_video
 intro_video:
   enable: true
   subtitle: "Short Intro Video"
-  title: "Watch Betterify TV"
+  title: "Watch <mark>Betterify TV</mark>"
-  description: "We bring you news on Finance, Money, and Markets. <br> We share ideas and tips on Better Financial Management and Better Wealth Management."
+  description: "We bring you news on Finance, Money, and Markets. <br> We share ideas and tips on Better <mark>Financial Management</mark> and Better Wealth Management."
   video_url: "https://www.youtube.com/embed/EQOhA_l2bRo" #https://www.youtube.com/embed/dyZcRRWiuuw
   video_thumbnail: "images/video-popup.jpg"